viamrobotics/docs/docs/installation/prepare/beaglebone-setup.md

 ## Troubleshooting

-If you experience any issues getting Viam working on your BeagleBone, consult the [BeagleBone documentation](https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/ch03.html) for help updating your BeagleBone, or reach out on the [the Viam Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw).
+If you experience any issues getting Viam working on your BeagleBone, consult the [BeagleBone documentation](https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/ch03.html) for help updating your BeagleBone.
+{{< readfile "/static/include/social.md" >}}

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).